sherrymax/acs-examples/acs-installation/acs-install-on-azure-using-docker-compose/readme.md

    ```
    ![amazon-linux](assets/2.png)

+2. Please configure the following after creating the Azure.
+* Configure Networking Rule to accept Incoming connections from My IP address or All.
+* Increase Idle Timeout by clicking the IP address from VM Home Page
+* Open the VM > Click Public IP address > Add a DNS name label
+* Open the VM and Update Access Control (IAM) and add the Rule for READ
+* Open the Network Interface (NIC) and Update Access Control (IAM) and add the Rule for READ with IP matching to the Private IP of VM.
+* Create a Bastion

-2. Connect to the Azure VM.
+3. Connect to the Azure VM.
    ```
    ssh -i "my-azure.pem" <azure-username>@.2.3.4
    ```

-3. [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) on the connected Azure VM.
+4. [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) on the connected Azure VM.
    ```
    # Add Docker's official GPG key:
    sudo apt-get update